sapcc/cyclone/README.md

 $ cyclone server 6eb76733-95b7-4867-9f83-a6ab19804e2f --bootable-disk-only
 ```

-### Clona a server with a bootable volume to a server with a local disk
+### Clone a server with a bootable volume to a server with a local disk

 `--local-disk` allows to clone a VM with a Cinder bootable volume to a VM with a local disk.